ulrichSchreiner/vsc/README.md

 ![Screenshot](vsc_debug.png)

 This repository bundles VisualStudioCode and their vscode-go extension as well as a bunch of go tools in a container.
-To work with this container, you need an installed version of go and [gb](http://getgb.io).

-Start this container with `vsc` in your current `gb` workspace from the command line.
+Start this container with `vsc` in your current workspace from the command line; you can also start it simply in your `$HOME` directory.
 Your user settings and extensions will be stored in your `$HOME/.config/vsc` folder but your project settings will stay in your workspace's `.vscode` subdirectory.

 ## Debug Support